Suspect stole roughly $500,000 worth of jewelry belonging to Allen Iverson: Sources

 PHILADELPHIA (WPVI) -- Philadelphia police are searching for the suspect accused of stealing $500,000 worth of jewelry belonging to former Philadelphia 76ers star Allen Iverson, Action News has learned.

-The incident happened Monday morning around 10:30 a.m. at a hotel located at 117 S. 20th Street.
+The incident happened Monday morning around 10:30 a.m. at the Sofitel Hotel located on S. 17th Street.

 Sources confirm the suspect removed $500,000 worth of jewelry from Iverson's backpack before getting away.
 Iverson was not present at the time of the theft.